 US Navy says Iran seized and released American sea drone in Gulf

-Drone capture and release comes amid mounting tensions between two countries in the Gulf
+Drone capture and release comes amid mounting tensions between two countries in the Persian Gulf

-The US Navy says Iran’s Islamic Revolutionary Guard Corps seized an American sea drone in the Gulf and tried to tow it away, before releasing the vessel when a warship and helicopter approached.
+The US Navy says Iran’s Islamic Revolutionary Guard Corps seized an American sea drone in the Gulf before letting it go, the second such incident in two days.

-Iranian officials claimed to have seized two drones before releasing them, the Associated Press reported.
+Iranian officials claimed to have seized two Saildrone Explorers drones before releasing them, the Associated Press reported.

-Iranian state television showed images of at least one drone on the deck of a vessel with sailors looking at it.
+Iranian state television showed footage from the deck of its Jamaran destroyer with what appeared to be two Saildrone Explorers.

+It said the Iranian navy found “several unmanned spying vessels abandoned in the international maritime routes” on Thursday, according to the Associated Press.

+“After securing the international shipping waterway, the Naval Squadron No. 84 released the vessels in a safe area.”

+Cmdr.
+Timothy Hawkins, a spokesman for the Navy’s Mideast-based 5th Fleet, acknowledged the incident on Friday to the Associated Press but declined to comment further.

-This marks the second-such incident involving Iran in recent days as negotiations over Tehran’s nuclear deal with world powers hang in the balance.
+This marks the second-such incident involving Iran in recent days as negotiations over Tehran’s nuclear deal with world powers hangs in the balance.

+On Tuesday, the US Navy dispatched a patrol boat USS Thunderbolt and a MH-60S Sea Hawk helicopter to prevent an Iranian support ship from capturing an unmanned surface vessel.

+“(Iran’s) actions were flagrant, unwarranted and inconsistent with the behavior of a professional maritime force,” said Vice Adm.
+Brad Cooper, commander of U.S. Naval Forces Central Command, US 5th Fleet and Combined Maritime Forces.

 The U.S. Navy prevented a support ship from Iran’s Islamic Revolutionary Guard Corps Navy (IRGCN) from capturing an unmanned surface vessel operated by the U.S. 5th Fleet in the Arabian Gulf, Aug.
 29-30.— U.S. Naval Forces Central Command/U.S. 5th Fleet (@US5thFleet) August 30, 2022